 Introduction

 Calperum Station borders the reserve to the north/east and eastern boundaries and Taylorville to the Southern boundary.
 Parcoola Station and Balah Station borders the northern and western boundary respectively.
+An electric fence has been erected between Gluepot, and Parcoola and Balah stations, to prevent goats entering.

 Impact of Feral Animals